A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Results

 \subsubsection{Comparison of the Results between Builds with Failing and Crashing Test Cases}

-The success rate reported for crashing failures is in line with the success rate reported for builds with failing test cases (2.84\%).
-To study if the nature of the failure, produced by either a crashing or a failing test case, has an impact on the capability to produce a code-removal patch, we applied the Fisher's exact test considering the following null hypothesis: \emph{the number of patched builds is independent on the type of test case that reveals the failure (either a failing or a crashing test case)}.
-We observe a p-value equals to 0.3833, that is higher than the significance level $\alpha$ set to 0.05.
-We thus reject the null hypothesis, and conclude that the generation of code-removal patches is independent on the type of test case that reveals the failure.
+The success rate reported for crashing failures is in line with the success rate reported for builds with failing test cases (2.95\%).
+To study if the nature of the failure, produced by either a crashing or a failing test case, has an impact on the capability to produce a code-removal patch, we applied the Fisher's exact test considering the following null hypothesis: \emph{the number of patched builds is independent of the type of test case that reveals the failure (either a failing or a crashing test case)}.
+We observe a p-value equals to 1.196954, that is higher than the significance level $\alpha$ set to 0.05.
+This means that the null hypothesis cannot be rejected, and conclude that the generation of code-removal patches is likely independent on the type of test case that reveals the failure.